Updated: Jul 6

 Before we describe the 4 potential projects, let us identify 2 reasons as too why now could be the best time to start:

 We have seen several Churches open back up and people are flowing through the doors, more than before.
 This could be a result of missing community with others and being together, seeing the service online, or seeing the world in turmoil.
 But, none the less, people are coming.
 This may be a great time to evaluate our campus and consider a project to help continue or spark additional growth.

 Interest Rates are low

-We are seeing interest rates decrease making lending more favorable to borrows.
+We are seeing interest rates extremely low making lending more favorable to borrowers.
 At this time, the interest rate is low compared to previous years meaning borrowing now could save a large sum of money in interest payments alone.

 We completely understand the logic behind postponing a project for your Church.
-But there are certain timeless facility/campus trends that will be constant through this pandemic.
+But there are certain timeless facility/campus trends that will be constant.
 Therefore, capitalizing on these improvements ensures that upgrades today will not affect the future of your Church planning efforts.

 The stage helps set the tone for worship and is a tool that helps delivery of a message or create the atmosphere for worship.
-If your stage is outdated, limited in technology, has bad lightning, or just needs an upgrade this may be the best time to make those adjustments.
-In fact, this improvement would even benefit the online services which will likely continue when in person services resume.
+If your stage is outdated, limited in technology, has bad lightning, or just needs an upgrade, this may be a great time to make those adjustments.
+In fact, this improvement would even benefit the online services which many churches have continued even after returning.